infastin/advent-of-code-cpp/README.md

 ./aoc build <day>
 ```

-This will build the solution for the given day.
+This will build the solution and tests for the given day.

-Also you can write the following to build all solutions:
+Also you can write the following to build all solutions and tests:
 ```bash
 ./aoc build all
 ```